phaustin/quantecon-example/book/docs/functions.md

 -   the `sqrt()` function from NumPy and
 -   the built-in `print()` function

-In this lecture we\'ll treat functions systematically and begin to learn just how useful and important they are.
+In this lecture we'll treat functions systematically and begin to learn just how useful and important they are.

 One of the things we will learn to do is build our own user-defined